solidjs/solid-docs-legacy/langs/en/tutorials/stores_nocontext/lesson.md

 Solid's reactivity is a universal concept.
 It doesn't matter if it is inside or outside components.
 There is no separate concept for global vs local state.
 However, computations (Effects/Memos) created in the global scope are rootless, and will exist for the lifetime of the app/tab (rather than being disposed).

-However, sometimes you have state which exists across multiple components, but isn't truly global.
-Alternatively, you may wish to "override" your state in a certains part of the component tree.
-We use Context to solve these cases.

 In this tutorial `counter.tsx` is such a global store.
 We can use it by modifying our component in `main.tsx` to:

 ```jsx